rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-02-for-attitudes-gene-editing.md

 [genetic_editing_timeline]: /assets/2022/for_attitudes_gene_editing/docs/genetic_editing_timeline.html

 Think about these accomplishments for a moment.
-In 43 years humanity went from learning about DNA to cloning a sheep.
-Then, in roughly half that time, humanity altered the genes of a human embryo!
+In roughly 43 years humanity went from learning about DNA to cloning a sheep!
+Then, in roughly half that time, humanity altered the genes of a human embryo.
 That's phenomenal, and somewhat concerning.
-When will gene-editing in humans become widespread?
+In how many years will prenatal gene-editing in humans become commonplace?

-Even without understanding the details of these developments, it's apparent, in my mind, that the science of gene-editing is progressing rapidly.
-A short overview can be found in the abstract of _Hirakawa et al.'s_ 2020 paper _Gene editing and CRISPR in the clinic: current and future perspectives_[^hirakawa]:
+Even without understanding the details of these developments, it's apparent, in my mind, that the science of gene-editing and its application in humans is transitioning rapidly.

+The abstract of _Hirakawa et al.'s_ 2020 paper _Gene editing and CRISPR in the clinic: current and future perspectives_[^hirakawa] can attest to this (likely as many other papers do).

 > Genome editing technologies, particularly those based on zinc-finger nucleases (ZFNs), transcription activator-like effector nucleases (TALENs), and CRISPR (clustered regularly interspaced short palindromic repeat DNA sequences)/Cas9 are rapidly progressing into clinical trials.
-[See <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7146048/pdf/bsr-40-bsr20200127.pdf>]

 [^hirakawa]: Hirakawa, Matthew P., Raga Krishnakumar, Jerilyn A. Timlin, James P. Carney, and Kimberly S. Butler.
 "Gene editing and CRISPR in the clinic: current and future perspectives."
 Bioscience reports 40, no. 4 (2020).
+See <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7146048/pdf/bsr-40-bsr20200127.pdf>

-One proxy for validating this is to observe changes in the frequency of terms such as "gene-editing" or, more interestingly, "human gene-editing" over time.
-Searching "gene-editing" (with the quotes) on Google Scholar (not including citations), we get the following for the years in the closed interval [2000, 2021].
+One proxy for verifying this is to observe changes in the frequency of terms such as "gene-editing" or, more interestingly, "human gene-editing" over time.
+Searching "gene-editing" (with quotations) on Google Scholar (not including citations), we get the following[^GS_results] for the years in the closed interval [2000, 2021].

 ![](/assets/2022/for_attitudes_gene_editing/images/gene_editing_2000-2021.png)

+[^GS_results]:

 Note that the line indexed with (1) refers to the cumulative number of search results, the line indexed with (2) corresponds to the number of results for each year.